celestiaorg/CIPs/cips/cip-prevote.md

 ### Parameters

-The proposal adds two variables that can be controlled by the application but will not exposed by governance:
+The proposal adds two variables that can be controlled by the application but will not be exposed by governance:

 1. `EnableCoordinatedPrevotes`
-2. `TimeoutCommit` (If 0, a nodes local config time will be used - for backwards compatibility)
+2. `TimeoutCommit` (If 0, a node's local config time will be used - for backwards compatibility)
-3. `TimeoutPropose` (If 0, a nodes local config time will be used - for backwards compatibility)
+3. `TimeoutPropose` (If 0, a node's local config time will be used - for backwards compatibility)

-Given a target block rate of 12 seconds, and a enabling this mechanism would coincide with changes to the following timeouts:
+Given a target block rate of 12 seconds, enabling this mechanism would coincide with changes to the following timeouts:

 - `TimeoutPropose` remains at 10 seconds
 - `TimeoutCommit` goes from 11 seconds to 1 second